 Career opportunities for histology technicians are excellent, as histology remains a growing field.
-The current need for certified histology technicians far exceeds the supply of trained individuals.
+The current need for certified histology technicians far exceeds the supply of trained professionals nationwide.

-Employment is available in clinical, research and private laboratories.
+Employment is available in clinical pathology and private laboratories.
 Some may work in research, veterinary, pharmaceutical and forensic laboratories.
-Advancement is also possible into such fields as education, development, quality and management.
+Advancement is also possible into areas such as education, test development, quality assurance and management.

-According to the 2010 American Society for Clinical Pathology Wage and Vacancy Survey the median average wage of a histology technician is $22.68 per hour, $47,174 annually.
+According to the 2010 American Society for Clinical Pathology Wage and Vacancy Survey, the median average wage of a histology technician is $22.68 an hour, which is $47,174 annually (most recent data available).